www.animallaw.info

 § 28-1008.
 Terms, defined.

 (2) Animal means any vertebrate member of the animal kingdom.
-The term does not include an uncaptured wild creature;
+Animal does not include an uncaptured wild creature or a livestock animal as defined in section 54-902;

-(4) Cruelly mistreat means to knowingly and intentionally kill, maim, disfigure, torture, beat, mutilate, burn, scald, or otherwise inflict harm upon any animal;
+(3) Cruelly mistreat means to knowingly and intentionally kill, maim, disfigure, torture, beat, kick, hit, strike in any manner, mutilate, burn, scald, or otherwise inflict harm upon any animal;

-(10) Police animal means a horse or dog owned or controlled by the State of Nebraska for the purpose of assisting a Nebraska state trooper in the performance of his or her official enforcement duties;
+(9) Police animal means a horse or dog owned or controlled by the State of Nebraska or any county, city, or village for the purpose of assisting a law enforcement officer in the performance of his or her official enforcement duties;

-(11) Repeated beating means intentional successive strikes to an animal by a person resulting in serious bodily injury or death to the animal;
+(10) Repeated beating means intentional successive strikes to an animal by a person resulting in serious injury or illness or death to the animal;

 § 28-1009.
 Abandonment; cruel neglect; harassment of a police animal; penalty.